acquia/blt/docs/extending-blt.rst

-      You can use a custom Git hook in place of Acquia BLT's default Git hooks by setting its value under ``git.hooks`` to the directory path containing of the hook.
+      You can use a custom Git hook in place of Acquia BLT's default Git hooks by setting its value under ``git.hooks`` to the directory path containing the hook.
 The directory must contain an executable file named after the Git hook:

       .. code-block:: text